 What would I do as a volunteer?

 Volunteers work in various assignments throughout the facility.
 Placement would depend on the volunteer’s skills, schedule and interest, as well as the facility’s current needs.
 We have volunteers assisting our residents in many areas including with our recreation programs and trips, physical and occupational therapy departments, religious services, friendly visiting and our resident library.
-Volunteers also assist with pet therapy, taking care of the facility’s indoor plants, staffing our gift shop, helping out in our cafeteria and laundry and assisting in many offices.
+Volunteers also assist with pet therapy, taking care of the facility’s indoor plants, staffing our gift shop, beauty parlor, helping out in our cafeteria and laundry and assisting in many offices.
 It is our job to help place you in a volunteer assignment that you enjoy and that meets the facility’s needs.

 Is there a minimum number of hours required?